 Next, reach out to extended family:

 If possible, gather information about cousins, great-uncles and great-aunts.
-It's also important to include information on relatives who are deceased.
-Here is the type of information you'll want to gather:
+It is also important to include information on relatives who are deceased.
+Here is the type of information you will want to gather:

 Remember, your doctor may not be familiar with your family members.
-So it's also very helpful to provide information including each person's sex, age, ancestry (German, Moroccan, Japanese, etc.) and whether they're living or deceased.
-For those who are deceased, include how old they were when they died.
+So it's also very helpful to provide information including each person's:

 Even though you cannot change your family history, knowing your family history can help you reduce your risk of developing heart disease.
-By talking to your doctor about your heart health family history, together you can look for red flags that might indicate the need for a prevention plan, preventive screenings and genetic counseling and potentially, genetic testing.
+By talking to your doctor about your heart health family history, together you can look for red flags that might indicate the need for:

-Additional red flags may exist and can be explored with your doctor or genetic counselor.
+Additional red flags may exist.
+You can explore these with your doctor or genetic counselor.
 By understanding your genetic risk factors, you and your doctor can take preventive measures that may save your life - and the lives of your loved ones.

-In addition to talking to your doctor about your family history, there are some additional things you can do to reduce your risk of heart disease:
+In addition to talking to your doctor about your family history, you can reduce your risk of heart disease by doing the following: